 A prevailing approach to setting strategy is to take a “present-forward” view of future possibilities: carefully gather and analyze data, look for quantitative proof that an investment opportunity will bear fruit, and act.
 This approach is based on an implicit view that tomorrow’s world will look similar to today’s.

 When leadership took a “future back” approach to setting a strategic direction, they saw new possibilities.
-They started with the assumption that tomorrow will be different than today, vigorously examining how end consumers themselves are changing and how to change the nature of their relationship with them.
+They started with the assumption that tomorrow will be different than today, vigorously examining how end consumers themselves are changing and how to change the nature of their company’s relationship with them.
 The exploration of key consumer jobs of the future led to identifying promising new strategic opportunity areas that yielded actionable new product concepts almost immediately.
 “Being consumer-centric is a major cultural change for us,” the CEO says.